ignackodotcom/CTemplate/README.md

 # CTemplate

-## Code and header file templates with basic doxygen elements for c language
+## Code and header file templates with basic doxygen elements for C language

 3rd edition of the library